| SAXONICA |

 Type-checking of expressions involving the context item has been improved.
 A static error is now reported if an expression that is dependent on the context item is used in a position where the context item is known to be undefined, or if an expression that requires the context item to be a node is used where it is known to be an atomic value.

-is no longer a subclass of Pattern
+The class NodeTest is no longer a subclass of Pattern.
+Instead, the class

-has been introduced to represent a pattern that consists of nothing more than
+NodeTestPattern has been introduced to represent a pattern that consists of nothing more than

 a simple NodeTest.
 This change allows NodeTest objects to be shared, and gives a better separation of concerns